 Interestingly, the effect of generation did not vary across these question types, b = 0.05 (0.10) log-odds, z = 0.47, p = 0.637.
-Our theory predicts that later generation transcriptions should be less likely to be distinguished from other sounds within the same category.
+We hypothesize that later generation transcriptions should be less likely to be distinguished from other sounds within the same category.
 However, the True seed advantage persisted, indicating that transcriptions of imitations may capture idiosyncratic elements of specific category members more than the acoustic imitations themselves.
 An alternative reason for not observing a decrease in the True seed advantage for transcriptions is that the sample of transcriptions tested in the Guess the seed game was too small to adequately model changes happening on a per-chain level.
 Futher reasons for this discrepancy are explored in the Discussion.

 Discussion

-People are surprisingly effective at using vocal imitation to represent and communicate about the sounds in their environment (Lemaitre et al. 2016) and more abstract meanings (Perlman, Dale, and Lupyan 2015).
-Moreover, imitative (or “iconic”) words are found across the spoken languages of the world (Dingemanse et al. 2015; Imai and Kita 2014; Perniss, Thompson, and Vigliocco 2010).
-In this study, we examined how vocal imitations develop into standardized words.
-Must new words be deliberately invented as such, or can words form simply by repeating an imitation of a sound--even when there is no intention to communicate.
-To investigate this question, we conducted a large-scale, online, iterated vocal imitation experiment.
+Imitative (or “iconic”) words are found across the spoken languages of the world (Dingemanse et al. 2015; Imai and Kita 2014; Perniss, Thompson, and Vigliocco 2010).
+Counter to past assumptions about the limitations of human vocal imitation, people are surprisingly effective at using vocal imitation to represent and communicate about the sounds in their environment (Lemaitre et al. 2016) and more abstract meanings (Perlman, Dale, and Lupyan 2015), making the hypothesis that early spoken words originated from imitations, a plausible one.
+We examined whether simply repeating an imitation of an environmental sound--with no intention to create a new word or even to communicate--produce from imitations of environmental sounds more word-like forms.

 Our results show that through simple repetition, imitative vocalizations became more word-like both in form and function.
 In form, the vocalizations gradually stabilized over generations, becoming more similar from imitation to imitation.
 They also became increasingly standardized according to the phonology of English, as later generations were more consistently transcribed into English orthography.
 In function, the increasingly word-like forms became more effective as category labels.
 In a category learning experiment, naïve participants were faster to learn category labels derived from transcriptions of later-generation imitations than those derived from direct imitations of the environmental sound.
 This fits with previous research showing that the relatively arbitrary forms that are typical of words (e.g. “dog”) makes them better suited to function as category labels compared to direct auditory cues (e.g. the sound of a dog bark; Lupyan and Thompson-Schill 2012; Edmiston and Lupyan 2015; Boutonnet and Lupyan 2015).